phuongpm241/phuongpm241.github.io/_posts/2020-06-14-my-favorite-restaurants-in-boston.markdown

 <br>
 <b>9.
 Clear Flour Bakery </b>

-<p> This is how my boyfriend got me &#128541;</p>
+<p> This is how my boyfriend got me &#128541; TLDR: Johnny brought a box of baked goodies to our "second date" in a library and started feeding me.
+Welp, I fell for it.</p>
 <center>
 <img src="/pics/blogs/clearflour.jpg" width="400">
 </center>

 <br>
-Anddddd these are 10 of my favorite restaurants in Boston area.
+Anddddd these are 10 of my favorite restaurants in the Boston area.
 There are many more of them for which I couldn't find good photos/ space in this post.
 I have been experiencing loss of appetite for the past few weeks, but writing about my favorite places to eat gets me craving for good food again.
 How about you?
 What are your favorite restaurants?